Is knowing this even important?

 Fret not, it's not all grey skies ahead!
 Here are several things you can try to better your relationship with your child:

 Volunteering not only opens your child up to an enriching experience but also enables you to connect with your child on a level typically not achievable in day to day life.
 When thrown into an unfamiliar environment, it makes each party that much more dependent on each other for support and company.

 Steering through this new adventure together could be the turning point of your relationship as both of you enter the situation with the same knowledge and learn on the same plane.
 It exemplifies to your child what you stand for and gives you the chance to communicate with your child socially and emotionally.
 Research has shown that volunteering alongside your family members strengthens bonds so step out of the norm to get a couple of days off work for a short mission trip.

+One of the best parent child communication activities you can do is scheduling a game night.
 This would be a great way to connect with your child while doing something fun.
 Some examples are Battleship, Monopoly, and Risk.
 Such games involve communication plus they provide a common topic or area of interest that can become conversation starters for you.
 Games like these are awesome as you will have to work closely with your child to reach the end.
 Don't be afraid to battle it out to the end and spur some competition!

 Share this with someone you know who would appreciate and adopt these activities within their family.